 Hook up: The best Alexa compatible devices

-The Home Mini did used to fare better than the Echo Dot when it comes to sound, though this area is now a toss-up, too, with the new audio smarts of the third-gen Amazon speaker.
+The Home Mini used to fare better than the Echo Dot when it comes to sound, but not anymore.
+The new third-generation Echo Dot is much improved in the sound department.
+While it doesn't get as loud as the Home Mini, it does sound better at those louder volumes.
+The Home Mini in our testing would distort a bit at high volume, while the Echo Dot maintained more quality.
 Both pack a considerable punch for their size, though, as we say, the Echo Dot can just plug into a better (and non connected) audio system if needed.
 The pair aren't going to replace your home audio system any time soon, nor rival their full-sized siblings.

-All in all, Google's contextual understanding gives it the over Amazon, particularly if you're more interested in AI butler controls, and the new Bluetooth connectivity really helps too.
+All in all, Google's contextual understand gives it a small nod over Amazon, particularly if you're interested in AI butler controls.
+However, Alexa is catching up and is becoming much more helpful.
 It all depends on which speakers you already have and how you want to listen to connected music.
-So, if you're looking to upgrade to better sound because you've invested in some good sound equipment already and want something that works with a 3.5mm jack, the Echo Dot may line up better for your needs.
+So, if you're looking to upgrade to better sound because you've invested in some good sound equipment already and want something that works with a 3.5mm jack, the Echo Dot may line up better with your needs.

 Amazon Echo Dot v Google Home Mini: Features

 Currently, Alexa can control more stuff in your home than Google Assistant can.
-A lot of this is down to Alexa being around longer and being more popular in sales, which means developers ensure their smart home products work with it.
+A lot of this is down to Alexa being around longer and being more popular in sales, which has meant developers have made more effort to ensure their smart home products work with it.

 Support for Google Assistant is growing, though, and many of the big players are already there, like Philips Hue and Nest.
-Plus, Home Mini has the benefit of Google's ecosystem.
+Plus, the Home Mini has the benefit of Google's ecosystem.
 You can take advantage of Chromecast to put your content up on TVs and enhance your sound with speakers.
 Speaking of Nest, if you have any of this kit in your house, go for Google as more integrations are being announced all the time.